Auction Rate Securities Lawyer (ARS)

 Auction rate securities become illiquid when supply exceeds demand.
 “Supply” refers to securities offered while “demand” refers to bids for those securities.
 If an auction fails, an investor cannot get rid of their securities, and when this happens, they usually get stuck with higher interest rates.

 In some cases, ARS issuers offer a way out for the investor in the event that the auction fails.
 You may be able to continue to hold your securities, borrow on margin, liquidate your other investments, and more.
-If your broker failed to properly advise you on an auction rate security and you lost money, you may be able to recover your losses with the help of our firm.
+If your broker failed to properly advise you on an auction rate security and you lost money, you may be able to recover your losses with the help of one of our auction rate securities attorneys.

 Regulators Focus on Auction-Rate Securities